Clacton-on-Sea: Twentieth century

 A big role in the town during the pre- and post-war period was played by the Kingsman family, which bought and developed the pier and ran a pleasure-steamer service from London.
 A summer sea excursion to Calais also ran until the early 1960s.
 Butlin's reopened the holiday camp after the war.
 This, along with the expansion of the nearby chalet town of Jaywick, originally a speculative private development of inter-war years, and increasingly capacious caravan sites, all swelled by the movement of retired Londoners into the area, altered the character of the town.

-In 1964 the town was in the national news when rival gangs of Mods and Rockers fought on the sea front and several arrests were made.
-(In mid-60s youth culture, 'Mods' favoured scooters and wore parkas, while 'rockers' rode motorcycles and wore leather and denim.
-The incident became known locally as 'The Battle of Pier Gap' following a headline in the local paper, the East Essex Gazette).
 Throughout the 1960s Clacton beach remained a popular summer excursion for residents of Essex and east London and in August was often crammed to capacity in the area around the Pier.
-The pirate radio ship MV Galaxy, which broadcast Wonderful Radio London, was anchored offshore from 1964 until its forced closure in 1967.
+The pirate radio ship MV Galaxy (originally known as USS Density), which broadcast Wonderful Radio London, was anchored offshore from 1964 until its forced closure in 1967.